 “The best thing about being a Teacher is that it matters.
 The hardest thing about being a Teacher is that it matters every day.”

-Being an Educator is considered as one of the most respected professions all over the world.
-Especially in India, where Educators are revered as “Gurus” and are a source of inspiration for thousands of students that study under their watchful eyes.
+Being an Educator is one of the most respected professions all over the world.
+Especially in India, people regard Educators as “Gurus” and as a source of inspiration for thousands of students that study under their watchful eyes.
 Educators are not just individuals who have gained mastery in a certain academic field, but also the ones who guide their students to not only successful careers but also a meaningful life.

 Yet in this ever-evolving world, you may be a subject expert, but what makes You special?

 What makes You stand out of the crowd?

 Willingness to help students excel?

 Zeal to upgrade your skill-set to help students better?

 If Your answer is Yes to any of the above, You are already ahead of the curve than most Educators!

 It takes years of learning and practice to be a Teacher, but it takes a lot more to be a Great Teacher.
 One needs detailed observation, ability to understand and passion to make someone’s life better.
 They say teachers have the power to change lives.
 Teachers have the ability to rightly influence a student to pick the best career option.
 Here are some classic examples of extraordinary teachers who have gone the extra mile to coach their students.

 Dr APJ Abdul Kalam was a huge advocate of a good education.
 He believed that enhancing personal skills and calibre is far more important than just an academic degree.
 Dr Kalam often visited schools & colleges to speak to the students and educators.
 He was an exceptional mentor and will always be remembered as a great teacher.